wikibonsai/wikibonsai/README.md

 - For Use:
   - AI:
-    - [semtree-germ][wibomd-repo-semtree-germ]: An AI-powered "[Semantic Tree Germinator][demo-semtree-germ]" to generate starter semantic trees to transplant into one's own digital garden.
+    - [germinator][wibomd-repo-germinator]: An AI-powered [semantic seedling germinator][demo-germinator] that generates starter semantic mappings of concepts which are easily transplantable into one's own digital garden.
+      - [semtree-germ][wibomd-repo-semtree-germ]: An earlier version of the germinator that focused on [semantic trees][demo-semtree-germ].
     - [prompt][wibomd-repo-promp]: Prompts for AI-powered digital gardening.
   - Notes:
     - [vscode-wikibonsai][wibomd-repo-vscode-wikibonsai]: A [VSCode][git-vscode] extension for tending a WikiBonsai digital garden.